EVolution: 11 keys to GM's electrified future

 600 miles is possible mid-decade.
 GM is working on the development of a lithium-metal cell that will provide about double the energy density while fitting, with an adapter, into the modules with the same form factor as the large-format pouches.
 GM won’t be using them before 2025, but they could be used in products shortly after that.
 Those future products will still be using the same pack design and propulsion components as the current generation.

 Think of the biggest trucks as having two packs.
 The battery modules include cells that are stacked horizontally for low-roof vehicles or vertically for trucks and SUVs.
-The latter allows for 800-volt charging with a trick—treating the two layers as separate packs and wiring them in series.
+The latter allows for 800-volt charging with a trick—treating each of the two full 12-module layers as separate packs and wiring them in series.

 Million-mile batteries in sight.
 These batteries are designed to last hundreds of thousands of miles, and heavy duty cycles in shared mobility was part of the criteria when choosing cells.
 A million-mile battery life is “within striking distance,” according to Oury.